Sticky Player (Pro)

 - Show Name: Add your show/podcast name (e.g. Smart Passive Income Podcast) here.

-Style: Your options here are Light or Dark.
+- Style: Your options here are Light or Dark.
 For more information about Light vs. Dark styles, go here.
-The Blurred Logo option is not available in the Sticky Player.
+Additional customization options are available with a Pro subscription.

-Post Types: if you have defined any custom post types, you can have the sticky player show up there using this option.
+- Post Types: if you have defined any custom post types, you can have the sticky player show up using this option.

 Check out the sticky player in action on Fusebox customer Josiah Goff's website: